1922 Auckland Rugby League season: Representative season

 It was an extremely busy season for the Auckland representative side.
 They played ten matches in total, while many members of the side also played for the Auckland Provincial team, and an Auckland B team also played a match in Cambridge.
 Of the ten matches they lost 6 and won 4.
 The first representative fixture of the season was played on 20 May between Auckland and the Maori team which was preparing to visit Australia and play a series of matches.
 There were 7,000 in attendance and gate receipts totaled £297 2s 6d.
-On 19 June the touring Australian Universities Rugby League team arrived in Auckland on board the ‘Manuka’.
+On 19 June the touring Australian Universities Rugby League team arrived in Auckland on board the 'Manuka'.
 They were welcomed at a function at the Auckland Town Hall by a large assembly of Auckland politicians including the Mayor Mr. J.H.
 Gunson, and representatives of Auckland Rugby League and the New Zealand League Council.
 The Australians acquitted themselves well by beating Auckland twice, and losing to them once and a loss to the South Waikato team in Hamilton.
 The games were played over the space of just 8 days.

 After the NZ Māori team returned from their tour of Australia seven members of their team were transferred to the Fire Brigade Club, though only four played in their round 9 match (Pitman, Gardner, Yeats and Te Whata).

 History was made on 2 September when Auckland was defeated for the first time in a Northern Union Challenge Cup match.
 They had held the Cup for over a decade, but had to hand it over when they were defeated by South Auckland 21 to 20 on Carlaw Park in front of a large crowd.
-On 16 September they met the touring New South Wales team at the Auckland Domain and in front of a huge crowd of 20,000 they went down in a “tremendously fast and exciting game” by 45 points to 25.
+On 16 September they met the touring New South Wales team at the Auckland Domain and in front of a huge crowd of 20,000 they went down in a "tremendously fast and exciting game" by 45 points to 25.

 Auckland v New Zealand Maori

 The Auckland team was not at full strength with 5 players originally selected unable to play.
+The New Zealand Māori team featured Bill Te Whata who joined the Fire Brigade (formerly Grafton Athletic) team after the tour and then later the Athletic (formerly Maritime) side.
+Also in the team was Craddock Dufty who became a huge figure in the game in the 1920s and 30s in Auckland where he played over 50 matches for New Zealand and 30 for Auckland, George Paki a long time City Rovers player who also had a stint at Richmond Rovers, and Sam Lowrie who played 149 games for Ponsonby along with several games for New Zealand and Auckland.